adrhill/julia-ml-course/website/git.md

 ### 5. Ask for a code review

 If you are unsure about your changes, ask your group mates to review your code.
+Here are some guide lines for code reviews:
+* be kind and considerate
+* avoid ["bike shedding"](https://en.wikipedia.org/wiki/Law_of_triviality): arguing about trivial issues like  the name of a variable
-Be kind and considerate and try to avoid getting stuck in "code review hell": perfection is the enemy of good.
+* avoid getting stuck in "code review hell": perfection is the enemy of good

 Remember that any changes are not permanent and can still be modified in a later PR.
+Keeping a PR small is good.

 ### 6. Squash merge the PR